datalad-handbook/book/docs/basics/101-144-intro_extensions.rst

        :command:`crawl-init`/:command:`crawl` commands, this extension
        allows to automate creation of DataLad datasets from resources available online, and efficiently keep them
        up-to-date.
-Majority of datasets on `datasets.datalad.org
-       <http://datasets.datalad.org/>`_ are created and updated using
+The majority of datasets in :term:`the DataLad superdataset ///` on `datasets.datalad.org <http://datasets.datalad.org/>`_ are created and
-       this extension functionality.
+       updated using this extension functionality.

        .. todo::